Simple tools for sleep, recovery, and the busy mind.

 Bed = Sleep

-A core principle in Dr. Ayan's CBT-I work.
-The goal is to help the bed become a clearer cue for sleep again — rather than a place where the mind spends long stretches reviewing, anticipating, or staying alert.
+Stimulus control is a core principle in Ayan’s CBT-I work.
+The goal is to help the bed become a clearer cue for sleep again, rather than a place where the mind spends long stretches reviewing, anticipating, or staying alert.

 The Digital Sunset

-Evening phone use can make it harder for the mind to settle — especially when the bed becomes the place for messages, updates, and last-minute checking.
-Dr. Ayan's sleep routines include no phone in bed and a digital wind-down as part of behavioural anchoring.
+Evening phone use can make it harder for the mind to settle, especially when the bed becomes the place for messages, updates, and last-minute checking.
+Ayan’s foundational sleep routines include “no phone in bed” and a digital wind-down as part of behavioural anchoring.

 03